Jonathan Deacon | BVM&S, CertSAS, MRCVS

 Emma also has two Guinea pigs, Buttons and Percy, and outside of work she loves to play netball and enjoys baking!

 Hannah graduated from the University of Edinburgh in 2008 and spent the first year and a half in mixed practice before moving into exclusively small animal work.
-She has since completed an internship at Willows Veterinary Centre and Referral Service and is now working towards her certificate in small animal medicine.
+She has since completed an internship at Willows Veterinary Centre and Referral Service and gained her certificate in small animal medicine in 2018.
 In her spare time she enjoys mountain biking and horse riding.
 Kevin the cat was taken home “just for the weekend” after being abandoned with a broken leg….2 years later he’s made himself very much at home.

 Jess qualified from Edinburgh’s Royal (Dick) School of Veterinary Studies in 2011.
 She spent 2 years working in a busy small animal hospital in Hull where she developed a keen interest in small animal surgery, before moving to the North East to concentrate on building her surgical experience, including working for a busy charity practice.